microsoft/retina/docs/captures/managed-storage-account.md

 Detailed explanation of the auth configuration can be found [here](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/0556803/pkg/azclient/auth_conf.go).

-The service principal or managed identity should have `Storage Blob Data Contributor` role to create user delegation SAS, and at least `Storage Account Contributor` role to manage storage account, container and polices in Azure.
+Under the resource group, the service principal or managed identity should have `Storage Blob Data Contributor` role to create user delegation SAS, AND at least `Storage Account Contributor` role to manage storage account, container and polices in Azure.

 - Managed Identity